waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v126 - Post-Blockage Update)
+# Gem's Strategic Journal (v127 - Poké Ball Mission)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.